liamca/azure-search-javascript-samples/README.md

-# JavaScript / JQuery based samples for Accessing an Azure Search Service
+# JavaScript / JQuery based Samples for Accessing an Azure Search Service
 This repository contains samples that show how to interact with Azure Search from a JavaScript client.

 ## Important Note